danbev/learning-ai/notes/trustification/task.md

 trustification database.
 If we could collect this information and add it as context we could use an LLM to generate a report.

+### Use a language model to generate suggestions fixing vulnerabilities
+The idea here would be that we gather information about the vulnerability and craft a prompt to get an LLM to generate suggestions for how to fix the reported vulnerability.

 ### Measure of confidence of software projects
 * Recent github activity
 * Release number >= 1.0